fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_lambda_expressions/02_captures.md

 [=, *this] // before C++17 - error: invalid syntax; after C++17 - ok
 [=, this]  // before C++20 - error: this when = is default; after C++20 - ok, same as [=]
 ```

+Changes in rules over `this` were made for better code clarity. **It's recommended to always explicitly capture `this` if you want to use the enclosing class object.**